 How Can I Get A COVID-19 Test?

-There are now locations where you can get tested and, if you test positive for COVID-19, you may also be eligible to receive treatment.
 If you test positive at a different location or with an at-home test, you can also go to these Test-to-Treat locations to receive a prescription from a qualified health care provider and treatment on the spot if eligible.

 Making COVID-19 Tests Safe and Available